baemazhen/baemazhen/content/pages/colophon.md

 This website is built using [Zola](https://www.getzola.org/), a static site generator.

-It is hosted on an [Ubuntu Linux](https://ubuntu.com/server) VPS instance and served by [Nginx](https://nginx.org/).

 This website **DOES NOT** contain any

 - JavaScript
 - cookies
-- remotely loaded assets
+- remotely loaded assets or fonts
 - trackers
+- advertisements

+## Deployment

+Deployment simply consists of running `zola build` and then using `scp` to copy the generated output to the server.

+It is currently hosted on an [Ubuntu Linux](https://ubuntu.com/server) VPS instance and served by [Nginx](https://nginx.org/).

 ## Source

-You can get the source code for this website on GitHub at [baemazhen/baemazhen](https://github.com/baemazhen/baemazhen)
+Source code is available on GitHub at [baemazhen/baemazhen](https://github.com/baemazhen/baemazhen)